The Pipeline Layer Just Got Bought

 Detailed Evaluation Framework

-The framework below expands on the three control questions with detailed technical criteria used to evaluate each platform.
+The framework below expands on the four control questions with detailed technical criteria used to evaluate each platform.

 Stage 1 — Must-Have Gates